CodyNicholson/Backend_Development_Notes/Intro_To_Java/arrays.md

 double[] values = new double[5];

 // This will create an array of five doubles
-// You cannot change the amount of items an array can hold after it is constructed; the above array will always have a maximum of 5 items
+// You cannot change the amount of items an array can hold after it is constructed;
+// The above array will always have a maximum of 5 items
 ```

 -